 HAVE A GROWTH MINDSET:

 While you need to be optimistic, do not be cruelly optimistic to yourself and think all will be perfect.
 Instead, look at resilience and how despite the rocks, you will try and figure a way out.

 A growth mindset is an act of talking yourself into believing that you can accomplish something or that you have control over a situation.
 It is helpful because it helps remove any doubt in your mind and convinces you that everything will be okay.

-The benefits of decluttering your mind are endless.
+In conclusion, the benefits of decluttering your mind are endless.
 Decluttering the mind can help to stay organized and more focused on the things that matter most to you.
 It will take some time to get rid of all the clutter and focus on what is significant in life.
 With a little patience and persistence, you’ll be able to declutter your mind once and for all!